devendranaga/programming-in-C-and-Cpp/book.md

 The function call `printf`, allows the program to write to a console.
 The header file `stdio.h` contains the prototype of `printf`.

 The `//` indicates comment line.
 Anything that goes after `//` for the entire line is ignored.
+Generally these are called C++ styled comments.
+These are not multi line comments.

 There is another type of comment style that start with `/*` and ends with `*/`.
 This can be used as a multiline comment.